shakes76/PatternAnalysis-2023/recognition/JunHyukKim_DEMO3/readme.md

 window 11
 the training dataset requires to be in data folder.
 The ground truth files

-3. provide example inputs, outputs and plots of your algorithm
+### 4.3. provide example inputs, outputs and plots of your algorithm

-4. The read me file should be properly formatted using GitHub markdown
+### 4.4 The read me file should be properly formatted using GitHub markdown

+### 4.5.
+Describe any specific pre-processing you have used with references if any.
+Justify your training,
+#### 4.5.1. pre-processing
-5. Describe any specific pre-processing you have used with references if any.
-Justify your training, I used transformation to increase the number of samples the model is trained on.
+I used transformation to increase the number of samples the model is trained on.
 I also resized the images into 256x256 sizes to increase the performance of training and also because my model works on that sizes.

+#### 4.5.2.
+Training
 validation
 and testing splits of the data.

-1. description and explanation of the working principles of the algorithm implemented and the problem it solves (5 Marks)
+## 1. description and explanation of the working principles of the algorithm implemented and the problem it
+solves (5 Marks)
 This program uses improved Unet to segment the differnt types of skin conditions such as melanoma.
 The improved Unet strucuture explained